The Medical Mind in Literature and Culture (IL901)

 (ii) explore contemporary and subsequent responses to shell shock in both medicine and literature, and

-(iii) consider hallucinations and delusions from the perspectives of literature and medicine.
+(iii) consider hallucinations and delusions from the perspectives of literature and medicine

-Part 2 will begin with
+Part 2 will

-- It will begin by using Samuel Beckett’s 1972 play Not I and ideas about performance, language and the self in the exploration of language pathologies, neurodiversity, and existential psychiatry
+(i) it will begin by using Samuel Beckett’s 1972 play Not I and ideas about performance, language and the self in the exploration of language pathologies, neurodiversity, and existential psychiatry

-- It will then use Sarah Kane’s 1999 play 4.48 Psychosis to think through the aesthetic and ethical challenges of representing subjective experiences of psychosis and psychiatric treatment, and explore traditions of anti-psychiatry in (and outside) the theatre.
+(ii) it will then use Sarah Kane’s 1999 play 4.48 Psychosis to think through the aesthetic and ethical challenges of representing subjective experiences of psychosis and psychiatric treatment, and explore traditions of anti-psychiatry in (and outside) the theatre.

-Some indicative texts:
+Some indicative primary texts:

 Andrew Scull (2015) Madness in Civilisation: A Cultural History of Insanity